commitsto/commits.to/README.md

 * alice.willprobab.ly/ (emphasizes the reliability percentage)
 * alice.willresolute.ly (maybe it would grow on me?)

+Maybe silly idea: we currently have "promises.to" and "commits.to" which are pretty synonomous

 ## Getting something dogfoodable as quickly as possible